-- 1. Advisory Committee members shall, when conducting committee business, preparing written correspondence, interacting with the media, Members of Council, staff or members of the public, act in a manner that accomplishes the following: - (a) Fulfills the mandate and mission statement of his/her advisory committee; - (b) Respects due process and the authority of the Chair, Vice-Chair or presiding Officer; - (c) Demonstrates respect for all fellow committee members, Council, staff and the public; - (d) Demonstrates respect for the decisions of Council; - (e) Respects and gives fair consideration to diverse and opposing viewpoints; - (f) Demonstrates due diligence in preparing for meetings, special occasions, or other committee-related events;
+- 1. Advisory Committee members shall, when conducting committee business, preparing written correspondence, interacting with the media, Members of Council, staff or members of the public, act in a manner that accomplishes the following: - (a) Fulfills the mandate and mission statement of his/her advisory committee; - (b) Respects due process and the authority of the Chair, Vice-Chair or presiding Officer; - (c) Demonstrates respect for all fellow committee members, Council, staff and the public; - (d) Demonstrates respect for the decisions of Council; - (e) Respects and gives fair consideration to diverse and opposing viewpoints; - (f) Demonstrates due diligence in preparing for meetings, special occasions, or other committee-related events; - (g) Demonstrates professionalism, transparency, accountability and timeliness in completing any tasks or projects undertaken by the committee: - (h) Conforms with all relevant legislation, by-laws, policies and guidelines, including the ABC Handbook; and - (i) Contributes in a meaningful manner, offering constructive comments to Council, staff and fellow committee members.

-Appendix "1" to Council Code of Conduct Page Two
+Appendix "A" to Council Code of Conduct Page Two